LIBERTY HIGH SCHOOL ORCHESTRA

 ALL-DISTRICT ORCHESTRA AND BANDS

 All-District & All-State Bands and Orchestras:Students have the opportunity to prepare for and participate in auditions for the Kansas City Metro No. 3 All-District Concert Bands, Jazz Bands, and Full Symphonic Orchestras.
 Auditions will be held on Saturday, November 5 at Liberty High School.
 The audition music packets include soloistic exercises and etudes, as well as scales that must be prepared to the very best of one’s ability level.
-Packets may be obtained from Mrs. Davis, and are on the orchestra website.
-All NON REFUNDABLE audition fees must be paid by the student prior to the auditions.
+Packets may be obtained from Mrs. Davis, and excerpts are on the CHARMS website.
+All fees will be paid by the district, however, if you miss your audition for any reason, you must reimburse the district the fee.

 Scheduling conflicts in school-sponsored student activities: